Peter Ffrench

 Peter Ffrench (c.
 1844 - 1 November 1929) was an Irish politician.

 Born in Bannow in County Wexford, Ffrench followed his father into farming.
 He served as a magistrate and a coroner, and was selected as the anti-Parnellite Irish National Federation candidate at the 1893 South Wexford by-election, winning the seat without facing an opponent.
-He then held the seat at each subsequent election, no opponent coming forward until the 1918 general election, when he lost to James Ryan in the Sinn Féin landslide.
+He then held the seat at each subsequent election, no opponent coming forward until the 1918 general election, when he lost to James Ryan in a Sinn Féin landslide.